 “The FTC recently concluded a deep inquiry into our business practices and informed us that it will not be taking any action against Yelp.
 The FTC looked into our recommendation software, what we say to businesses about it, what our salespeople say about our advertising programs, and how we ensure that our employees are not able to manipulate the ratings and reviews that we display on our platform.
 After nearly a year of scrutiny, the FTC decided to close its investigation without taking further action.
 This marked the second time that the FTC had looked at our advertising practices and ended its inquiry without further action.”

-This FTC Yelp decision is a big deal – for both Yelp and small business owners.
+This FTC’s Yelp decision is a big deal – for both Yelp and small business owners.
 For years, there’s been rampant speculation that Yelp was a pay-to-play platform.
 A group of entrepreneurs even launched a class action suit against the consumer review website.
-But Yelp prevailed in that legal kerfuffle, too, as the judges ultimately ruled that the website’s tactics amounted to “hard bargaining” – a perfectly legitimate business approach under U.S. law.
+But Yelp prevailed in that kerfuffle, too; the judges ultimately ruled that the website’s tactics amounted to “hard bargaining” – a perfectly legitimate business approach under U.S. law.

-You Can Still Get Damaging Reviews Removed From Yelp!
+You Can Still Mitigate The Effects Of Damaging Yelp Reviews

-If someone has left a negative review on your Yelp page, and you’re interested in legal options, get in touch with Kelly / Warner.
-We’ve helped hundreds of businesses overcome issues related to bad online consumer reviews.
+If someone posts a negative review on a Yelp page, and you’re interested in legal options, get in touch with Kelly / Warner.
+We’ve helped hundreds of businesses overcome issues related to online consumer reviews.
 In many instances, we’re able to get the offending material removed.

-Get in touch today to learn more about your legal options regarding bad reviews on Yelp and other consumer review websites.
+Get in touch today to learn more about your legal options regarding defamatory reviews on Yelp and other consumer review websites.

 Even though the “Yelp scamming businesses” trope isn’t legally viable, it’s still possible to get defamatory reviews removed from the consumer review website.
 Get in touch to find out how.

 This post explains the basics of employee defamation law via a case study.
-If you’re ready to speak with an attorney that handles employee defamation cases, click here.
+If you have questions for an attorney that handles employee defamation cases, click here.

 A disgruntled employee trashes your company online.
 What are your legal options?
-One possibility: sue for defamation – which is precisely what a law firm in Texas has done.
+One possibility: sue for defamation – which is precisely what a law firm in Texas did.